Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 > ⚠️ The entire cost optimization section is pending review - (Business reporting experience) covered by #1865960

 Cost optimization principles balance business goals with budget justification to create a cost-effective web application.
-Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
-For a web app converging on the cloud, here are our recommendations for cost optimization.
+Cost optimization is about reducing unnecessary expenses and improving operational efficiency.
+Here are our recommendations for cost optimization.
 The code changes optimize for horizontal scale to reduce costs rather than optimizing existing business processes.
 The latter can lead to higher risks.

 *Reference implementation:* The checkout process in the reference implementation has a hot path of rendering ticket images during request processing.
 You can isolate the checkout process to improve cost optimization and performance efficiency, but this change is beyond the scope of the modern web app pattern.
 You should address it in future modernizations.
 ### Rightsize resources for each environment